exercism/go/exercises/concept/gross-store/.docs/instructions.md

 ## 2. Create a new customer bill

-You need to implement a function that create a new (empty) bill for the customer.
+You need to implement a function that creates a new (empty) bill for the customer.

 ```go
 bill := NewBill()